 What is Probate?

-The process of probate involves examining and distributing the assets that belonged to a deceased person’s estate.
-A probate court frequently examines the assets of a deceased property owner.
-The ultimate decision regarding the division and distribution of assets to beneficiaries is made by this court.
-Usually, the first step in a probate process is to determine whether the decedent left behind a valid will.
+The probate process involves examining and distributing the assets belonging to a deceased person’s estate.
+A probate court frequently looks at the assets of a deceased property owner.
+This court makes the ultimate decision regarding the division and distribution of assets to beneficiaries.
+Usually, the first step in a probate process is determining whether the decedent left behind a valid will.

 The departed individual frequently left behind formal documentation that specifies how their assets should be divided after death.
 But occasionally, a decedent does not leave a will.
 Both of the cases that we’ve listed here involve unique conditions.